-- always calculate and offer Mr E redress as a cash lump sum payment, - explain to Mr E before starting the redress calculation that: - his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), and - a straightforward way to invest his redress prudently is to use it to augment his DC pension - offer to calculate how much of any redress Mr E receives could be augmented rather than receiving it all as a cash lump sum, - if Mr E accepts Options' offer to calculate how much of his redress could be augmented, request the necessary information and not charge Mr E for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr E's end of year tax position.
+- always calculate and offer Mr L redress as a cash lump sum payment, - explain to Mr L before starting the redress calculation that: - his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), and - a straightforward way to invest his redress prudently is to use it to augment his DC pension - offer to calculate how much of any redress Mr L receives could be augmented rather than receiving it all as a cash lump sum, - if Mr L accepts Options' offer to calculate how much of his redress could be augmented, request the necessary information and not charge Mr L for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr L's end of year tax position.

-Redress paid to Mr E as a cash lump sum will be treated as income for tax purposes.
+Redress paid to Mr L as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
 So, in line with DISP App 4, Options may make a notional deduction to cash lump sum payments to take account of tax that consumers would otherwise pay on income from their pension.
-Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr E's likely income tax rate in retirement - presumed to be 20%.
-So making a notional deduction of 15% overall from the loss adequately reflects this.
+Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr L's likely income tax rate in retirement - presumed to be 20%.
+So, making a notional deduction of 15% overall from the loss adequately reflects this.

-Pay Mr E £500 for distress and inconvenience caused by failure to act fairly and reasonably
+Pay Mr L £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably

-Mr E transferred his pension away from a valuable defined benefit pension to a SIPP and had to suffer the loss of those benefits.
-I think it's fair to say this would have caused Mr E some distress and inconvenience.
+Mr L transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.

+I think it's fair to say this would have caused Mr L some distress and inconvenience.
 He will clearly have been worried that his retirement provision will have been reduced.
 So, I consider that a payment of £500 is appropriate to compensate for that upset.